cds-snc/exploration-documentation/ExplorationSprintGuide.md

 >Option A* (Workshop debrief if only part of the team participating in interview): https://docs.google.com/document/d/1dd3hcdHYBn7VNo_2vP0yFXUk_UPe9viFpahBGiznS54/edit?usp=sharing

-*Option A is the preferred option, as having less people in the interview is better for the interviewee.

 >Option B (full team participation in interview - suggested agenda):\
 First 5 minutes - settle in / buffer time\
 Next 10 minutes - framework feedback (documented by framework researcher)\